CarSanoja/aws-iac/README.md

 ## Files

 - `network.yml`: CloudFormation template for networking resources.
-- `application.yml`: CloudFormation template for application resources.
+- `udagram.yml`: CloudFormation template for udagram resources.
-- `parameters.json`: Parameter file with input values for CloudFormation templates.
+- `s3.yml`: CloudFormation for s3
 - `index.html`: Static HTML file to be uploaded to the S3 bucket.

 ## Deployment Steps